martgil/webext-docs/contacts.rst

       :name: ``properties``
       :type: (:ref:`contacts.ContactProperties`)

       The properties object for the new contact.
-If it includes a ``vCard`` member, all specified `legacy properties <https://searchfox.org/comm-central/rev/8a1ae67088acf237dab2fd704db18589e7bf119e/mailnews/addrbook/modules/VCardUtils.jsm#295-334>`__ are ignored and the new contact will be based on the provided vCard string.
-If a UID is specified in the vCard string, which is already used by another contact, an exception is thrown. **Note:** Using individual properties is deprecated, use the ``vCard`` member instead.
+If it includes a :value:`vCard` member, all specified <a href='https://searchfox.org/comm-central/rev/8a1ae67088acf237dab2fd704db18589e7bf119e/mailnews/addrbook/modules/VCardUtils.jsm#295-334'>legacy properties</a> are ignored and the new contact will be based on the provided vCard string.
+If a UID is specified in the vCard string, which is already used by another contact, an exception is thrown. **Note:** Using individual properties is deprecated, use the :value:`vCard` member instead.

 .. api-header::